netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 authors: [jotak]
 ---

-_Thanks to: Julien Pinsonneau and Sara Thomas for reviewing_
+_Thanks to: Julien Pinsonneau, Sara Thomas, Steven Lee and Mehul Modi for reviewing_

 Last year, 2024, there were a few discussions at Red Hat, R&D related, around the eBPF Agent provided with NetObserv.
 One of these discussions focused especially on its performances and was a starting point to bring life to ideas.
 I'll take this opportunity to warmly thank Simone Ferlin-Reiter, Toke Hoiland Jorgensen, Mohamed S. Mahmoud and Donald Hunter for their contributions.
 Toke took the time to deep-dive in the code and shared his thoughts on the potential improvements.